athithyanac/VPC-using-Terraform/README.md

 ## Prerequisites

 * Need AWS CLI access or IAM user access with policies attached for creating VPC.
 * Terraform need to be installed.
-To download click on [Terraform](https://www.terraform.io/downloads "Terraform").
+Click to download [Terraform](https://www.terraform.io/downloads "Terraform").
 * Knowledge of VPC and Subnetting.

 ## Provider.tf